bradyott/BradyBSEPortfolio/index.md

 # Second Milestone

-My second milestone setting up the accelerometer.
+My second milestone was the implementation of the accelerometer.
+After successfully wiring the accelerometer the the Arduino Micro, I was back in Arduino code trying to make sense of the huge amounts of coordinate data that the accelerometer was producing.
 I had to hold the accelerometer in several different orientations and record the X, Y, and Z data for each orientation.
-That way, I could write code in the Arduino Micro to recognize a new orientation and assign a number to this orientation to be sent to my Arduino Uno on the robot.
+That way, I could write code in the Arduino Micro to recognize a new orientation and assign a number to it.
+Once I got the Bluetooth HC05 modules paired, I could then send that number to the Arduino Uno to call a certain function, either forward, backward, left, or right.
 This part took a lot of trial and error since the accelerometer was very sensitive, but I soon learned that the trick was to make the ranges of X, Y, and Z coordinates for each position much greater than what you had recorded.
+This part was also especially meticulous because it involved large amounts of data collection, and it made me realize that I enjoy the coding and assembly of the robot much more than the collection of the data.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4yhy7YYJi4c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>